 - Having perseverance (don’t give up after the first rejection).

 As NASA has diverse missions, it hires engineers from nearly all walks of life.
-Ranging from mechanical engineers, civil, computer science and aerospace engineers.
+Ranging from mechanical engineers to civil, computer science, and aerospace engineers.
 NASA hires up to 20 different types of engineers.